Led by a costumed character guide, tours will reveal the rich history of the castle as you explore the site. A great family treat this winter.

 Take the kids to Oxford Castle Unlocked and enjoy a great family day out discovering the building’s thousand-year history.

-Join costumed character guides for an hour-long tour and learn about the site’s colourful past, about events and real people such as Mary Blandy, a convicted murderess, and a 17th-century prison keeper who made Oxford Prison so feared.
+Visitors join costumed character guides for an hour-long tour to learn about the site’s colourful past, about events and real people such as Mary Blandy, a convicted murderess, and a 17th-century prison keeper who made Oxford Prison so feared.
 It’s a wonderful way to bring history alive for children.

 Tours usually run every 20 minutes from 10am to 4.20pm and your guide may be soldier Robert D’Oilly who started the building of the castle, chronicler Geoffrey of Monmouth, prison governor Daniel Harris, female prisoners Mary Blandy and Black Bess, highwayman Isaac Darkin, humourless prison warder Mr Barker, or another fascinating character from the past.